-Brett coordinates our Wednesday night speed program and leads the workout every so often.
+Brett used to coordinate our Wednesday night speed program and currently leads the workout every so often.
 He will answer any running-related question with a thorough and thoughtful 500-word email.
 He also prefers to run the tangents.
 Ask him about it sometime.

 Chad was our leader for nearly four years and did such a good job that we decided to keep him on the board for life (e·mer·i·tus / əˈmerədəs – adjective 1. having retired but allowed to retain their title as an honor).
 In the summer, when not running, you can find him napping in the park working on his tan.